mjcaisse/cppnow-website/src/pages/about/faq.md

 #### When should I plan to arrive?

-At a minimum, please plan to arrive the day before your session, and allow plenty of leeway for travel delays.
+At a minimum, please plan to arrive the day before your session, and allow plenty of leeway for travel delays (and possible jet lag).
 Of course we hope you will come for the entire conference, and leave some time to enjoy the spectacular setting.

 #### What else should I know?